On this page you’ll find web-ready CV, with anchor links that lead to different sections of text.

-“Rhetorical Research Methods and Ethical Quandaries: A Roundtable Discussion.” (forthcoming 2018).
+“Rhetorical Research Methods and Ethical Quandaries: A Roundtable Discussion.”
+(2018, June).
 With Lauren Cagle, Jordynn Jack, Jennifer Malkowski, Lisa Meloncon, and Sarah Singer.
 Biennial Conference of the Rhetoric Society of America, Minneapolis, MN.

 “Rubles and Rhetoric: Corporate Kairos and Social Media’s Crisis of Common Sense.”
 (2018, March).
 With Adam R. Pope.
 Association for Teachers of Technical Writing Conference, Kansas City, MO.

 “Designing the New (Media) Composition: Social Media in FYC.”
 (2017, July).
 Conference of Writing Program Administrators, Knoxville, TN.